Magyartanulas/magyartanulas.github.io/dative_possession.md

 It is ok to drop the accusative if the possessive is the direct object, **but** this can lead to ambiguity if there is not enough context.

-* A kutyám üldözi a macskám. - Either animal could be chasing the other.
+* A kutyám üldözi a macskám. - Either of my animals could be chasing the other.

 The dative case can be added to the possessor to emphasise who the owner is/stress the point.

 * Az egész életüket ennek szentelték. - (They dedicated their whole lives to this.)
 * Dániel kutyájának a lába - (Daniel's dog's leg.)
 * Ennek semmi értelme. - (This makes no sense. lit.
 This has no sense.)
-* Bátyámnak volt. - (It was my brother's.)
 * A falnak is füle van! - (Idiom: Even the walls have ears!)

 `Challenges!`
 ![Könyvek](https://magyartanulas.github.io/public/könyvek.jpg)

-*- Nem ezek a könyveid?*
+*- Ezek nem a te könyveid?*

 <span class="spoiler">Are these not your books?</span>